 One of the main features of our work is that we do not need to bother about the initial state of modes other than the input ones.
 Indeed, any initialization of the system (other than the sender mode) can accomplish PST.
 We further looked into how the entanglement between the sender and the receiver modes of the linear waveguide array is related to the efficiency of the protocol.
 More precisely, we noted that the aforementioned entanglement is maximum at half the time taken to achieve PST, whereas it vanishes at the instant of PST.
 This showed how entanglement is an indispensable component for the success of the protocol, in which the assistance of entanglement is still present.

-Our work extends the theory of continuous-variable state transfer to bring all continuous-variable states under one umbrella.
-Our protocol is experimentally feasible, as argued in our manuscript, and would lead to the successful implementation of several information theoretic protocols driven by linear optical elements \cite{OBrien_Science_2007}, which rely on state transfer.
+Our work thus extends the theory of continuous-variable state transfer to bring all continuous-variable states under one umbrella.
+Our protocol is experimentally feasible and would lead to the successful implementation of several information theoretic protocols driven by linear optical elements \cite{OBrien_Science_2007}, which rely on state transfer.